 Amy is a results-focused marketing professional with over eight years’ experience working closely with sales teams to provide effective solutions to customers.

-Vancouver, BC April 10th — ELANTIS, a provider of Business Process Automation, Enterprise Content Management, and Business Intelligence, serving customers with its presence in Canada and the United States, announced they will establish a Nintex User Group in Vancouver, British Colombia, Canada.
+EDMONTON, AB June 14th — ELANTIS, a provider of Business Process Automation, Enterprise Content Management, and Business Intelligence, announced they are a finalist in the 2019 Nintex Solution Awards in two categories.